About the Assessment Only (AO) route

 |Programme||Total fee||Fee without VAT|

-Fees are quoted inclusive of VAT.
-Subject to exceptions, VAT will be chargeable at the rate of 20 per cent.
+Assessment Only fees can be paid for by the candidate or the school, either in full at the start of the programme or in instalments.
+VAT will be chargeable at the rate of 20 per cent.
 Where the school, rather than the individual agrees to pay all or part of the tuition fee they may be able to recover VAT.
 Schools may consider meeting the tuition fee and making their own arrangements, if they wish to do so, with the individual concerned.

 Get in touch